chitratsr/AzureDataLake-1/Labs/Lab - Publishing Datasets in Data Catalog.md

 By the end of this lab, you will be able to:
 * Discover assets registered in Azure Data Catalog
 * Register your own assets into the Azure Data Catalog
+## Prerequisites
+For this lab you will need:
+* Access to an Azure Data Lake Store account
+* Access to an Azure Data Catalog instance (one is available for all Microsoft Employees)